rishu685/bookmark-manager/README.md

 # 📚 Bookmark Manager

-A full-stack web application for managing bookmarks with a REST API backend and responsive frontend client.
+A full-stack web application for managing bookmarks with a REST API backend and responsive frontend client..

 ## 🚀 Setup Instructions